 When you seek addiction treatment for heroin, you first must go through heroin withdrawal symptoms.
 This unfortunate fact should never keep you from entering detox.
-After all, in a licensed detox program, you receive the supervision, support, comfort, and safety you need to start recovery in good health.
+After all, in a licensed detox center program, you receive the supervision, support, comfort, and safety you need to start recovery in good health.

 At Melrose Recovery Group in Los Angeles, young adults aged 18 to 30 receive supervised heroin detox to start a better life.
 This treatment includes help for the most uncomfortable heroin detox withdrawal symptoms, such as: